spcsser/ep_adminpads/README.md

-ep_listpads
+ep_adminpads
 ===========

-Plugin for etherpad lite to list pads on index
+Plugin for etherpad lite for admins to list, search and delete pads.
+The route is `admin/pads`

 # notes
     replace all CAPITALIZED names with whatever you want